-On December 3rd, both the Boys and Girls teams opened their seasons with a meet in Gateway.
+Early in the season on December 3rd, both the Boys and Girls teams opened their seasons with a meet in Gateway.
 The Girls Swim team came just short, losing 90-91, with the Boys Swim team also losing 104-70.
 In their second match, another away meet in Central Catholic, the girls secured their first win of the season 80-69, while the boys fell to 0-2 with an 87-76 loss.
 Then, the teams had their first home meet against Elizabeth Forward on Monday, Dec.
 16. The boys and girls teams achieved a home victory, with the boys winning 85-79 and the girls winning 92-75.

-Although it’s still early, this tumultuous start to the season for both teams has brought light to an issue Norwin’s swim program faces when it comes to their chances in meets.
+Both teams has brought light to an issue Norwin’s swim program faces when it comes to their chances in meets.
 The team does not have a diving program, and therefore, automatically forfeits the diving points that other schools earn by having divers present at meets.
 Additionally, due to lingering issues caused by the COVID-19 pandemic, Norwin swim’s feeder program, Norwin Aqua Club, has been struggling with numbers and membership enrollments.

 These struggles for the Aqua Club have left the team in a rough spot when it comes to recruiting swimmers.
 Due to these factors, Norwin lacks the same amount of swimmers as their opponents in many of their meets, which leads to the team being at an immediate disadvantage.
+Coach Bernardi hopes that the team will be able to ignore these roadblocks.

 “Our goal is twofold- we’re trying to get as many of our swimmers to make WPIAL cuts as we can, and we’re trying to make teams nervous,” said Bernardi.
-So far, six students have made the time in their event needed to qualify for individual WPIAL competition.
-These students include Tyler Turgeon, Aiden Samuels, Liam Samuels, Amber Klingensmith, Hanna Klingensmith, and Kismet Juart.

 “We cheer for each other on all of our events,” said senior swimmer Tyler Turgeon, “congratulate people no matter how they swim, and we always have fun after the meet.
 We go out to get food often.”